 To avoid non-compliance consequences, businesses need to make sure that their compliance professionals can track the compliance status of any supplied part at any time.
 Suppliers of non-compliance parts should be notified immediately, so they can replace the part in question or supply any missing documentation.

 This can be easily solved with continuous collaboration between internal teams and external partners.
 But leveraging internal resources can be costly and internal systems may not be configured to use external sources of data.
-Implementing a third-party software solution, once again, seems to be the right choice.
+Implementing a third-party supplier compliance software solution, once again, seems to be the right choice.